FIBA, the International Basketball Federation, is the world governing body for basketball.

 - 213 National Member Federations

 - 9 major global competitions (3x3 and 5on5), including FIBA Basketball World Cup and Olympic Games and FIBA 3x3 World Cups and the FIBA 3x3 World Tour

 - Global headquarters in Mies, Switzerland

 - 71.5 full-time staff at the global headquarters

 - 100.3 full-time regional staff (FIBA Regional Offices)

 - Referee and coaching course all-year round, all around the world

 - Young, fast, modern and exciting

-- Played in the world's biggest arenas but also on street corners, in parks and in the most remote areas of the planet
+- Played in the world's biggest arenas but also in playgrounds, parks and the most remote areas of the planet

 - Played five against five, three on three and just about any other format imaginable

-- An estimated 450 million basketball players worldwide
+- A study carried out in 2007 indicated there is an estimated 450 million basketball players worldwide

 - The world's second most popular team sport

 - The most watched team sport at the Olympic Games

 - Spain 2014 staged across 6 cities - Bilbao, Barcelona, Granada, Gran Canaria, Sevilla and Madrid